Mudkip909/GoofyAhhVideoCreator/readme.md

 To setup:

+1: ensure you have ffmpeg installed and the environment variables set up

-1: clone/download the repo and unzip
+2: clone/download the repo and unzip

-2: cd into the folder and run "pip install -r requirements.txt" (without quotes)
+3: cd into the folder and run "pip install -r requirements.txt" (without quotes)

 =============================================================================